JieyuWu/ToyotaMod/Volkswagen-PQ.md

 #### Golf
 ACC was not factory fitted to Golf Mk5 and Mk6.

-EPB retrofit
-It should be able to retrofit EPB to at least Golf Mk6.
+EPB retrofit - it should be able to retrofit EPB to at least Golf Mk6.
 Following are the parts needed for a Golf Mk6 1.2 TSI DSG:

 * MK60EC1 H46 ABC pump (1K0907379BM)
 * EPB ECU (56D907801A) - from Chinese VW Magotan
 * EPB button (5GG927225)
 * Golf Mk7 rear brake calipers (8v0615423 + 8v0615424)
 * following may also be needed (depends on your brake disc dimensions etc.):
-** rear brake discs 272 mm (1K0615601AA)
+    * rear brake discs 272 mm (1K0615601AA)
-** front calipers (8v0615124 + 8v0615123)
+    * front calipers (8v0615124 + 8v0615123)
-** front discs 312 mm (1K0615301AA)
+    * front discs 312 mm (1K0615301AA)

 #### Passat B6/B7
 All B6+B7 had EPB by default.
-On B6 there was ACC but without F2S (follow-to-stop) and Passat B7 had ACC with F2S.
-It is possible to retrofit B7 ACC to B6 ([Kamold's Passat B6 retrofit guide](https://www.vwwatercooled.com.au/forums/f234/adaptive-cruise-retrofit-118949.html)).
+On B6 there was ACC but without F2S (follow-to-stop = braking till 0) and B7 had ACC with F2S.
+It is possible to retrofit B7 ACC to B6 ([Kamold's Passat B6 retrofit guide](https://www.vwwatercooled.com.au/forums/f234/adaptive-cruise-retrofit-118949.html)) - you should not need to touch the brakes (discs+calipers).

 # Possible Retrofits
 PQ Vehicles can be retrofitted with allot of the latest MQB features if done in correct order.